 Cognitively Protective Acute Care.
 Identifying alternatives to hospitalization, particularly through the use of “hospital at home” whenever feasible.
 When this isn’t possible, the model recommends the use of inpatient delirium prevention programs, such as the Hospital Elder Life Program (HELP).

-Overall, the proposed care model could lower the cost of dementia care in the United States by $42.6 billion within two years, representing total per member per year savings of 15.6%.
-Additional savings of approximately $1 billion could be realized from reduction of unpaid caregiving hours required by careg
+Overall, the proposed Care Model could lower the cost of dementia care in the United States by $42.6 billion within two years, representing total per member per year savings of 15.6%.
+Additional savings of approximately $1 billion could be realized from reduction of unpaid caregiving hours required by caregivers.